Foamimi/Eldryn-Extended---HD-Quests/README.md

 First of all, we're going to right-click on the left side of MO2 and highlight the "All Mods" option, then click the dropdown of "Create separator above".
 We'll call it **[NoDelete] SEPTIMUS EXTENDED - LOTD**.
 All of the following mods will be installed under this separator, and the separator itself will go just below the separator called "THE DANGER ZONE".

 All the plugins going forward will be at the very bottom, **below all of the Septimus patches**.
-The .esm files will need to be dragged to the top, just above **EVGAnimatedTraversal.esl**.
+The .esm files will need to be dragged to the top, just above **EVGAnimatedTraversal.esl**. **It's important to ENABLE each mod as you go along**, so the patches will automically detect each plugin correctly.

 ## Baseline